+We are exposed to changes in interest rates primarily from our floating rate borrowing arrangements.
 We use interest rate derivative instruments to manage exposure to interest rate changes.
-As of December 31, 2009 and 2008, if market rates on borrowings under our Revolver increased by 10% at maturity, or approximately 12 and 24 basis points, respectively, over the current variable rate, the increase in interest expense would decrease future earnings and cash flows by \$0.1 million and \$0.2 million annually.
-The interest rate on our Revolver as of December 31, 2009 was LIBOR plus 100 basis points.
-We do not believe that the interest rate risk represented by borrowings under our Revolver is material as of December 31, 2009.
+As of December 31, 2010 and 2009, if market rates on borrowings under our Revolver increased by 10% at maturity, or approximately 13 and 12 basis points, respectively, over the current variable rate, the increase in interest expense would decrease future earnings and cash flows by \$0.3 million and \$0.1 million annually.
+The interest rate on our Revolver as of December 31, 2010 was LIBOR plus 100 basis points.
+We do not believe that the interest rate risk represented by borrowings under our Revolver is material as of December 31, 2010.
+On February 22, 2011, we repaid the Revolver in its entirety and replaced it with the New Revolver.
+Additional Information about the Revolver and the New Revolver is described under the "Revolver/New Revolver" in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations.

-Our Term Loan of \$75 million bears interest at a variable rate of LIBOR plus 200 basis points, with a 2% floor on LIBOR, which was fixed at 5.84% per annum for its initial three year term with an interest rate swap agreement, and therefore, the fair value of this instrument is affected by changes in market interest rates.
-We believe that we have mitigated interest rate risk with respect to the Term Loan through the interest rate swap agreement for the initial three year term of the loan.
-This interest rate swap agreement was our only derivative instrument as of December 31, 2009 and 2008.
+As of December 31, 2010, our Term Loan of \$75 million bore interest at a variable rate of LIBOR plus 200 basis points, with a 2% floor on LIBOR, which was fixed at 5.84% per annum for its initial three year term with an interest rate swap agreement, and therefore, the fair value of this instrument is affected by changes in market interest rates.
+We believe that we mitigated interest rate risk with respect to the Term Loan through the interest rate swap agreement for the initial three year term of the loan.
+This interest rate swap agreement was our only derivative instrument as of December 31, 2010 and 2009.

-The Term Loan has an initial three year term that matures on October 15, 2011.
-In addition, we have the right to extend the initial maturity date for up to two successive one-year periods, or until October 15, 2013 if both extensions are exercised.
-Upon maturity, our future income, cash flows and fair values relevant to financial instruments will be dependent upon the balance then outstanding and prevalent market interest rates.
+The Term Loan had an initial three year term that was scheduled to mature on October 15, 2011.
+In addition, we had the right to extend the initial maturity date for up to two successive one-year periods, or until October 15, 2013 if both extensions had been exercised.
+Upon maturity or repayment if earlier, our future income, cash flows and fair values relevant to financial instruments will be dependent upon the balance then outstanding and prevalent market interest rates.
+On February 22, 2011, we repaid the Term Loan in its entirety from the proceeds of the New Revolver and terminated the Term Loan.
+On February 22, 2011, we also paid approximately \$1.0 million from the proceeds of the New Revolver to terminate the interest rate swap that fixed the interest rate on our Term Loan.
+Additional Information about the Term Loan is described under the "Term Loan" in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations.

-The table below lists our derivative instrument, which is hedging variable cash flows related to interest on our Term Loan as of December 31, 2009 (in thousands):
+The table below lists our derivative instrument, which is hedging variable cash flows related to interest on our Term Loan as of December 31, 2010 (in thousands):

-(in 000's) Asset Benchmark Notional Strike Effective Expiration Fair Hedged Rate Value Rate Date Date Value Interest Rate Swap Term Loan LIBOR \$ 75,000 5.840 % 10/2008 10/2011 \$ (2,076)
+(in 000's) Asset Benchmark Notional Strike Effective Expiration Fair Hedged Rate Value Rate Date Date Value Interest Rate Swap Term Loan LIBOR \$ 75,000 5.840 % 10/2008 10/2011 \$ (1,077)